-West Virginia University Hospitals utilizes state of the art GE™ equipment.
+WVU Hospitals utilizes state of the art GE™ equipment.
 Our machines have the most recent technological software packages available including 3D/4D imaging.
 A caseload of approximately 19,000 examinations per year provides students with an excellent comprehensive clinical education in ultrasound, which includes exposure to pediatric exams, breast imaging, high risk obstetrics, and vascular technology.

-Tuition is $1,500 per semester ($4,500 for the 18 month program).
-Additional costs include books, uniforms, graduation fees, certification exam fees, electronic clinical handbook fees (see below) and conference registration & travel expense.
+Tuition is $1,500 per semester ($4,500 for the 18-month program).
+Additional costs include books, uniforms, graduation fees, certification exam fees, electronic clinical handbook fees (see below), and conference registration and travel expense.
 Students are informed of required textbook and uniform purchases upon admission to the program.
-Upon acceptance into the program, students are assessed a non-refundable, $50 admission fee.
+Upon acceptance into the program, students are assessed a non-refundable $50 admission fee.
 All tuition and fees are subject to change without notice.
-The program is not eligible for Federal Financial aid but private student loan options may be available.
-In addition, the Program is approved for Montgomery GI Bill benefits for eligible enrolled veterans.
+The program is not eligible for federal financial aid, but private student loan options may be available.
+In addition, the program is approved for Montgomery GI Bill benefits for eligible enrolled veterans.